WayScience/NF1_2D_organoid_profiling_pipeline/00.download_data/README.md

 _NOTE_: There could be issues with running the R script in terminal (like issues with saving with `ggsave`), so please be prepared for any troubleshooting or just use the jupyter notebook by itself with the R environment.

+## For this use case we already have these image data processed.
+To process the data run the preprocessing from the 3D image based profiling module.

 ```bash
 # make sure you are in the 0.download_data directory
 source update_and_visualize.sh